simbo1905/root-objects/README.md

 **Use A Locking Pattern.** Add either optimistic, or both optimistic and pessimistic locking capabilities, into every root entity.
-This is remarkably easy as all modifications go via the root entity and saving or updating always saves the root entity.
-So you only need to put fields to support these patterns in the root entities.
-JPA has locking features that easily generate the queries for you.
+This is remarkably easy as all modifications go via the root entity.
+So only root entities need locking fields.

-I have used the built-in JPA optimistic locking and it was simple and easy.
+JPA has locking features.
+I have used the built-in JPA optimistic locking.
-With pessimistic locking we had custom logic to tell the users things were locked and to let them break locks.
-This was implemented as normal fields `Date lockedAt` and `String lockedBy` fields on all the root entities and "obvious" queries and logic in the service classes to either honour or break a lock.
-The service class could easily audit that the user had asked to override the lock.
-If you do let people override pessimistic locks then you should also use optimistic locking to stop users breaking the lock and overwriting each others changes.
+With pessimistic locking we had custom logic to tell the users things were locked, and let them break locks.
+This was implemented as normal fields `Date lockedAt` and `String lockedBy` fields on all the root entities and simple queries and logic in the service classes to either honour or break a lock.
+The service class could easily audit that the user had asked to break a lock.
+If you do let people override pessimistic locks then you should also use optimistic locking to stop user overwriting each others changes.

 ### Concluding remarks

+#####Where's The Application?

+If you look at the sourcecode there is no front-end, no web servlets, no screens, and no Java main class, and so no way to run it as an application.
+All that you can do is run the test class.
+So it is a library project.
+It is a rich "back-end" that can talk to a database.
+A good back-end library should be agnostic to the specific screens or workflow that it is supporting.

+It is a bad idea to directly share such a rich domain library between many front-ends or processes that collectively form a platform.
+If you needed to refactor the database schema for new business logic (or for performance) every process would need to upgrade.
+When a front-end maintained by another team tries to upgrade they may well break if they depend upon idiosyncrasies of a given version of the library.

+Can we fix this by running all the downstream projects on a nightly build to see when the maintainers of the rich library make a change that breaks them?
+Sure.
+But that doesn't solve the problem if we find that the many downstream projects break in strange ways when we make "basic" changes to the library.
+Too much coupling between teams is a killer.
+Even with one small team, sharing a rich domain model between processes with different upgrade cadences causes maintenance headaches.

+Rather than distributing a rich domain model as a library wrap it in a restful business API.
+The business API should model a stand-alone platform service.
+The business API can use one or a few root entities that are enough to "do something" sufficiently stand-alone.
+Such services should expose as little as they can get away with at each release.
+The outside of the public business APIs should be a narrow and long supported contract.

+Such an approach is often described as a "share nothing" architecture.
+You cannot actually share nothing and be part of the same platform.
+Better to described it as "share as little as possible" and try to only share stable identifiers such as "user name", "order number", "product sku".
+These are typically the visible identities of the root entities exposed by the services.

+Examples?
+In a simple e-commerce website can have one service that deals only with customers, managing their addresses and payment details.
+Another manages products.
+Another that just hold product search logic.
+Another doing order fulfilment.
+In theory each could be written in different programming lanuages and be maintained by different teams.

+#####Information Hiding: Don't Abuse `public`

 The source code has very few public classes or methods.
-This is unsual for Java projects.
+This is unusual for Java projects.
 Typically Java projects have package layouts that model the solution; "this package has all the entities, that package has all database related code, that package is all the services code".
 That approach